tompenzer/marketplace-demo/README.md

 The source for the marketplace demo repo hosted at https://github.com/tompenzer/marketplace-demo.
-This is a demonstration of a marketplace where users can add stores and list products with them, and users can purchase those productsApi.
+This is a demonstration of a marketplace where users can add stores and list products with them, and users can purchase those products.
 This project has a Laravel 5.7-based back-end API with MySQL and Redis for data storage, a React/Redux front-end with Passport-implemented OAuth2 authentication, and Docker managing the dev environment.